comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__geofence_layer_name %}

-Name of the geofence layer as created in Atlas, a third party tool used to create our geofences.
+Name of the geofence layer, an object created in Atlas - our visualization tool for delivery areas, which may contain one or more containers.

 {% enddocs %}

 {% docs column__geofence_container_name %}

-Name of the geofence container as created in Atlas, a third party tool use to create our geofences.
+Name of the geofence container, an object created in Atlas - our visualization tool for delivery areas, which may contain one or more polygons.

 {% enddocs %}

 {% docs column__geofence_polygon_name %}

-Name of the geofence polygon.
-A polygon is a shape on a map defined by a set of coordinates which covers a geographical area.
-They are created in Atlas, a third party tool use to create our geofences.
+Name of the geofence polygon, a geographical area defined by a set of coordinates in Atlas - our visualization tool for delivery areas.

 {% enddocs %}